How much spending is uncontrollable?

 As a matter of law, though, entitlement spending can be controlled in the long run by changing eligibility criteria or the generosity of benefits.
 This would require Congress to actively change the law, but as implied above, that is politically perilous.
-In contrast, unless renewed, a discretionary program will automatically expire when its funding does.
+In contrast, a discretionary program, unless renewed, will automatically expire when its funding does.
 Discretionary spending is therefore often assumed to be easier to control than entitlement spending.
 But the difference should not be exaggerated: cuts in appropriations from year to year can also be highly unpopular and politically difficult.

+As shown in figure 1, mandatory spending has grown as a percentage of overall spending in the last 50 years.
 In fiscal 1965, mandatory spending plus net interest constituted 34.2 percent of total spending.
 By fiscal 2015 the share had doubled to 68.4 percent.
 Over the same period, Social Security’s share of total spending rose from 14.4 percent to 23.9 percent.
 Medicare and Medicaid were created in 1965 and were responsible for a small portion of total spending throughout the rest of the 1960s.
 But by 2015 they and other health care programs consumed 25.4 percent of outlays.
 In contrast, defense discretionary spending fell over the same period from 43.1 percent of total spending at the peak of the Vietnam War to 15.8 percent in 2015.
 The percentage of total spending devoted to nondefense discretionary programs also fell from 22.7 percent in 1965 to 15.9 percent in 2015, but this has fluctuated significantly over the period.

 Congressional Budget Office.
 2016.
-Updated Budget Projections: 2016 to 2026.
-Historical Budget Data, March 2016.
+Budget and Economic Data.
+“Historical Budget Data, March 2016.”